Industry Expertise · September 11, 2024

 In government agencies, budgets often limit what projects leadership can pursue.
-When funds are limited, reduced or otherwise restricted, leaders must be judicious in their use of resources.
-This applies to both money and energy—leaders can achieve more when they work within their budgets instead of fighting against them.
+When funds are limited, reduced or otherwise restricted, leaders can achieve more when they work within their budgets instead of fighting against them.

 Despite the challenges, leaders can still think big when planning and budgeting for government agencies while remaining within those budget confines.